Tutorial: llmTools

 Ollama instance.
 This model works ok for tool calling, as long as you don’t ask

-it to reason about chaining tool calls.
+it to chain tool calls.
 For example, it won’t be able to reason that it must

 first call get_location to obtain lat/lon, and then use these to call get_weather.